axelvaldez/radical-companies/_posts/disentangling/2022-09-13-disentangling-management.markdown

   <p>The Lesser Bosses are, in theory, responsible for many, many other things.
 Unfortunately, these things go undone or are done sporadically because the Lesser Bosses spend their time doing one thing or another for their bosses.</p>

 <h1>Disentangling Management</h1>
  <p>Other than creating an illusion of control, the <span class="_paradigm">Fiat</span> hierarchy is hostile business.
-It makes innovation nearly impossible and a tremendous amount of money and effort is wasted on the hierachy and &ldquo;control theater.&rdquo;</p>
+It makes innovation nearly impossible and a tremendous amount of money and effort is wasted on the hierarchy and &ldquo;control theater.&rdquo;</p>
  <p>Non-<span class="_paradigm">Fiat</span>-hierarchical companies are more efficient because they let go of the illusion of control and let people co-manage themselves.
 In any case, this and co-ownership is where all businesses are headed.
 As the next stage of evolution is for businesses to transform to co-owned and co-managed companies.</p>
  <div class="_center">
   <table class="_h2table">